Do you ever feel invisible?

-- Be directed by God’s Holy Spirit within us and protected by His armor around us.
+- Be directed by God’s Holy Spirit within us and protected by his armor around us.
 (Ephesians 6:11-17)

-When my boys (11 & 13) talk about what kind of mythical beings we would be if we could and what powers or abilities we would have, invisibility is not one of my choices.
+When my boys were growing up, we’d periodically talk about what kind of mythical beings we would be and what powers or abilities we would have if we could.
+Invisibility is not one of my choices.
 (In case you’re curious, I would be a Jedi Elf.
 Think Obi Wan morphed with Legolas.)